rsmp-nordic/rsmp_sxl_traffic_lights/source/definitions.rst

       conflicting signal groups to end.

    Minimum green
-      The shortest time which can be shown for each respective signal group, this time can´t be shortened.
+      The shortest time which can be shown green for each respective signal group, this time can´t be shortened.

    Max. minimum green
       The signal groups status ”minimum green” should be able to be extended